openbaton/docs/docs/nfvo-installation-mac.md

-# Install Open Baton using Docker
+# Install Open Baton on MacOS using brew

 This tutorial will guide towards the installation of the NFVO implemented in java using the [spring.io][spring] framework on top a MacOS.
 For more details about the NFVO architecture, you can refer to the next sections.

 ### Requirements

 In order to execute this tutorial you need to have Brew installed.
 In order to execute the NFVO you need to have RabbitMQ installed, properly configured and started:

 ### Install the NFVO